lnp57/lnp57.github.io/_projects/1_project.md

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/1.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid loading="eager" path="assets/img/emg_slider.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">
-    Caption photos easily.
-On the left, a road goes through a tunnel.
-Middle, leaves artistically fall in a hipster photoshoot.
-Right, in another hipster photoshoot, a lumberjack grasps a handful of pine needles.
+    Top: A person uses a 1D slider interface to control a cursor on a screen.
+Bottom: A person uses muscle interfaces on biceps and tricpes to control a cursor on a screen.
 </div>

 A secondary analysis of the data analyzes how humans respond to feedback when using either a muscle or a manual interface.